Dec 04, 2022

 Graduate Mathematics Proficiency Requirement

 Students admitted to this program are expected to possess a level of mathematical skill at least equivalent to Intermediate Algebra (MATH 20 ).
 Students may meet this requirement by satisfying one of the screening criteria listed under the Graduate Mathematics Proficiency Requirement .

 The IT Management concentration is specifically designed as a STEM option for those seeking to pursue a career in IT project management.

 Elective Courses - 6 units

 Select two other 300-level ITM courses.
 (Note: options depend on availability and the completion of prerequisites.)

 Capstone Course - 3 units

-One of the following to be taken during the student’s last six units of the degree program.
+One of the following to be taken to complete the project management coursework.